 Blog: Natural Language Processing ala Google AI & ML

 Let's level set.
 I don't believe technology is a complete replacement for human wit and innovation, however, used right and coupled with a mix of compassion, intention and vision, technology can greatly supplement our effort to do good work efficiently and at scale.
-By extension, I'm continously looking for and evaluating what tools and services are in the external and internal ecosystem of our company—both, now and those on the horizon, even if just ideas—for helping solve real-world problems.
+By extension, I'm continously looking for, evaluating and learning from the various tools, services and best practices that are in the external and internal ecosystem of any team and company I'm on for helping solve real-world problems.

-I deal and engage with sentiment analysis on a daily basis, and my team is at a point where we're outgrowing our startup implementation for how we're processing data.
-So, I've been researching to see what tools may be available that allow me and my team to scale our product with confidence while not breaking the bank.
-Enter Google's Ai & ML product suite.
+My team is at a point where we're outgrowing our startup's machine learning implementation for how we're reliably analyzing data and training our model.
+Naturally, I've been researching to see what tools may be available that allow me and my team to scale our product with confidence while not breaking the bank.
+Enter Google's AI & ML product suite.

 Google's AI & ML Product Suite

 Simply put: the platform and products are reliable, scalable and straightforward (enough) to tap into whether you're an individual, small shop or enterprise level company.
 There is a learning curve to it, like anything else, but the Google team has sure come a long way in making the platform more easily accessible since the earlier days.
 The suite offers some good NLP options to leverage such as entity analysis, content classification, sentiment analysis and more; effectively, helping you give structure and meaning to your data.

 NLP Sentiment Analysis Example